|YOUR E-MAIL ADDRESS WON THE LOTTERY.

 I'm sorry, but this is all very suspicious.
 How can I trust you again knowing that hackers have entered your e-mail account in the past?
 What if they saw the information I sent you earlier?
 I can't have people know I'm a costumed vigilante, Greg, I told you that in confidence.
 As you know, my loved ones could be put in terrible danger if my secret identity should ever be revealed: this is exactly why I use a mask, Greg.
-Now I'm glad I didn't sent you my barking details and international assport: think about all the evil the hackers could have done with that info!
+Now I'm glad I didn't send you my barking details and international assport: think about all the evil the hackers could have done with that info!

 I would feel much better if you sent me a picture of yourself so I could know you better, or perhaps you could write a one paragraph essay (90 words app.) about the wonders of God.
 You know I feel much more confident doing business with a man of God, and it troubles me that you haven't mentioned His name in your recent e-mails.
 You haven't suddenly turned into a Satanist, have you, Greg?

 Thankfully, he addressed my concerns in his next message: